 This assessment resulted in the development of a Community Investment Fund (CIF) with a 3-pronged funding approach.
-This Request for Proposals (RFP) addresses the implementation of an Annual Grants Program outlined in the Community Investment Fund.
+This Request for Proposals (RFP) addresses the implementation of a Mental Health First Aid Training Program outlined in the Community Investment Fund.
 More information on the human services needs assessment (HSNA) and the development of the CIF, including the full report can be found in Attachment C.

-The County Administrator's Office is seeking proposals to support the implementation of annual grants that address one or more of the above six most pressing needs in the county.
-To support the Annual Grant Program, the Solano County Board of Supervisors has allocated up to \$250,000 to provide five or more grants of up to \$50,000 for a one-year period.
+The County Administrator's Office is seeking proposals to support the implementation of a Mental Health First Aid Training Program to address the highest priority need identified in Solano County - Mental Health.
+Mental Health First Aid training supports the strategy "to increase provider's understanding of how to respond to mental health needs in the community."
+To support the Mental Health First Aid Training Program, the Solano County Board of Supervisors has allocated up to \$260,000 annually to provide one or more grants for a three-year period to educate providers countywide.

 Non-profit organizations, for-profit organizations, and government entities are eligible to submit proposals.
-Agencies not traditionally providing services for Solano County are encouraged to propose.